JackDanna/FogentRoleplayTemplate/README.md

 The rogue declares he is going to close the distance before the knight moves out of the mud and try to stab the knight in one of his armors chinks.

-Since the Rogue has a Reaction Movement Speeds, he can move 5 feet with his Reaction Movement Speed before the knight can move, closing the gap.
+Since the Rogue has a Reaction Movement Speeds, he can move 5 feet with his Dexterity Movement Speed before the knight can move, closing the gap.

 Since the knight already had his sword ready to go, combat rolls will be made, but the knight will do so while having to deal with the disadvantageous position being in slippery mud.